Recla1mer/EDF_Processing/README.md

 During processing, the program will execute the following:

 - ECG Validation: Evaluate where ECG data was recorded correctly to determine evaluatable segments
-- R-peak Detection: Detect R-peak locations in the valid segments of the ECG data using specified detectors
+- R-peak Detection: Detect R-peak locations the valid segments of the ECG data using specified detectors
+- R-Peak Height Calculation: Compute a list of values for each detected R-peak needed to determine its height.
 - RRI Calculation: Calculate RR-Intervals from detected R-peak locations
-- MAD Calculation: Calculate Mean Amplitude Deviation from wrist accelerometry data
+- MAD Calculation: Calculate Mean Amplitude Deviation (values characterizing motion activity) using wrist accelerometry data
+- Header Information Extraction: Extract essential metadata stored in the .edf file header.

 During the `Data_Processing` function, RRI values are calculated only for specific time periods where the ECG data is deemed evaluable.
 In contrast, MAD values are computed over the entire signal length, as their